AndreasG11/MAE224/Lab-To-Do-List.md

 - Add step for oscilloscope reading of flow meters

-- Check motor controller circuit
+- ~~Check motor controller circuit~~

+- Add picture with labels of the Motor Driver PCB to Lab Manual

 - ~~Matlab/Photon `getTone()` function is acting weird, investigate!~~